Q&A: Answers to Your Most Pressing Commerce Media Questions

 Born from the COVID pandemic and the “death of the cookie,” commerce media’s growth is unprecedented.
 By 2027, 25% of all advertising dollars will be spent in that space.
 But more than a way around cookies or a response to an increase in online shopping, commerce media is presenting advertising with something it has always wanted: full-funnel, closed-loop attribution.

-We spoke with Melissa Lawrence, Senior Business Development Manager at Fluent, to learn what it takes to launch a commerce media strategy, who it benefits, and predictions for future trends and development in this emerging channel.
-Read the Q&A below for more on what retailers, publishers, advertisers, and consumers stand to gain from digital advertising’s “third big wave.”
+We spoke with Melissa Lawrence, Director of Partner Success at Fluent, to learn what it takes to launch a commerce media strategy, who benefits from it, and predictions for future trends and development in this emerging channel.
+Read the Q&A below for more on what retailers, media companies, advertisers, and consumers stand to gain from digital advertising’s “third big wave.”

 Melissa Lawrence Headshot